-tracy manuel is a genre-fluid songwriter making outsider dream pop from the recesses of Northern California
+tracy manuel makes outsider dream pop and soothing drone soups from the recesses of Northern California

 Tracy Manuel is a multi-instrumentalist, songwriter, and composer.
 Born and raised in the “other California” — Far NorCal, where the rivers run faster and the Internet runs slower — Manuel has always embodied an outsider ethos.
 Gigging professionally as a drummer by the age of 15, she blew out both elbows providing backing beats for local jazz and folk rock outfits (and for the occasional sideman of regional hero Merle Haggard).
 Melding her traditional training as a percussionist with an ad hoc approach to guitar and an insatiable penchant for electronic flourishes, Manuel’s music is as down-to-earth as it is otherworldly — blending lyric-driven roots sensibilities with ethereal sounds that tilt much more skyward.
 Postmodern and post-rural, yet not sleek enough to pass for pop, it strikes a natural balance for someone most at home feeling not at home.